oziee/ha-solcast-solar/info.md

 v3.0.6
 - **users upgrading from v3.0.x need to delete the 'solcast.json' file in the HA>config directory**
 - fixed lots of little bugs and problems.
 - added ability to add multiple solcast accounts.
-Just comma seperate the api_keys in the integration config.
+Just comma separate the api_keys in the integration config.
 - remained API Counter to API Left. shows how many is remaining rather than used count.
 - 'actual forecast' data is now only called once, the last api call at sunset.
 OR during integration install first run.
 - forecast data is still called every hour between sunrise and sunset and once at midnight every day.